 Patients with psoriasis are usually treated with creams and ointments, which are applied to the skin.
 These are discussed in a separate leaflet (“Topical treatments for psoriasis”).
 Sometimes other forms of treatment are needed and this leaflet has been written to help you to understand more about them.
 It tells you what they are, how they are used, and where you can find out more about them.

 Staphylococcus aureus ('SA') is a bacterium (germ) that commonly lives on healthy skin.
 About one third of healthy people carry it quite harmlessly, usually on moist surfaces such as the nostrils, armpits and groin.

 PVL is a toxin produced by certain types of Staphylococcus aureus.
 The toxin can kill white blood cells and cause damage to skin and deeper tissues.

 Pyoderma gangrenosum is a rare treatable cause of skin ulceration.
 It is not a type of gangrene.
 Pyoderma gangrenosum is not contagious and cannot be transferred from person to person.

-A pyogenic granuloma is a harmless overgrowth of large numbers of tiny blood vessels.
-It carries no risk of cancer; they are not an infection.
+A pyogenic granuloma is a harmless overgrowth of large numbers of tiny blood vessels on the skin.
+It carries no risk of cancer, is not contagious (cannot be spread to another person) and is not due to an infection.

 Radiotherapy for skin cancer